semaphoreci/docs/docs/programming-languages/android.md

 ## Android image variants

-The pre-built Android images are available on [Semaphore Registry](/ci-cd-environment/semaphore-registry-images/).
+The pre-built Android images are available on [Semaphore Container Registry](/ci-cd-environment/semaphore-registry-images/).

 The source code and Dockerfiles for these images are available in [an open source repository